mozilla/pkipolicy/rootstore/policy.md

 #### 4.1.2 Required Audits ####

-*   All CAs require a standard audit (criteria 1, 4, 5, 6 or 7).
+*   All CAs MUST have a standard audit (criteria 1, 4, 5, 6 or 7).
-*   CAs which issue certificates capable of being used for SSL-enabled servers require a [Baseline Requirements][BRs] audit (criteria 2, 4, 5, 6 or 7).
+*   CAs which issue certificates capable of being used for SSL-enabled servers MUST have a [Baseline Requirements][BRs] audit (criteria 2, 4, 5, 6 or 7).
-*   CAs which issue certificates which contain an OID recognised by our root program as indicating Extended Validation require an [Extended Validation][EV] audit (criteria 3, 4, 5, 6, or 7).
+*   CAs which issue certificates which contain an OID recognised by our root program as indicating Extended Validation MUST have an [Extended Validation][EV] audit (criteria 3, 4, 5, 6, or 7).

 #### 4.1.3 Public Audit Information ####

-The publicly-available documentation relating to each audit must contain at least the following clearly-labelled information:
+The publicly-available documentation relating to each audit MUST contain at least the following clearly-labelled information:

 1.  a list of the CA policy documents (with version numbers) referenced during